collapsed-stacks/startups/questions/8065/how-do-i-gauge-the-market.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-12-11
 - score: 1

-<p>A good proxy is to go to local meet-ups and the like, and gauge whether users are willing to buy what you have to sell.
-The operating word there is <em>buy</em>.
-If they're merely "interested" in what you're up to it's meaningless.</p>
+A good proxy is to go to local meet-ups and the like, and gauge whether users are willing to buy what you have to sell.
+The operating word there is _buy_.
+If they're merely "interested" in what you're up to it's meaningless.

-<p>You may want to suggest here that they're not representative.
+You may want to suggest here that they're not representative.
 At the end of the day, it takes a very special type of person to decide "hey I'd like to meet up with this group and do whatever."
 But they actually are.
-They're the active minority that will get the word out - so they're important.</p>
+They're the active minority that will get the word out - so they're important.

-<p>Combine that with national statistics of how many people work in the field and you've a proxy of how much you'll be able to sell.
-It's far from perfect, but it will give you an idea of what you can sell to who - and even more importantly, how.</p>
+Combine that with national statistics of how many people work in the field and you've a proxy of how much you'll be able to sell.
+It's far from perfect, but it will give you an idea of what you can sell to who - and even more importantly, how.

-<p>The same general type of remark goes for sites such as erlibird.com or producthunt.com.</p>
+The same general type of remark goes for sites such as erlibird.com or producthunt.com.